Sweyn, Forkbeard, was born to Harald Bluetooth

 Aethelred ordered the massacre of all Danes living in England.
 He hoped that by ridding England of Danes he would minimise the risk of attack from within.
-A significant number of Danes were killed including Gunhilda, the sister of Sweyn Forkbeard.
+A significant number of Danes were killed including Gunhilda, Sweyn Forkbeard’s sister.

 Sweyn Forkbeard and a party of Vikings raided the South coast retaliation for the St Brice’s day massacre.
 They gained control of land from Exeter to Hampshire.

 Sweyn Forkbeard destroyed the town of Norwich.

 Sweyn Forkbeard returned to Denmark to deal with problems caused by a severe famine.

 Sweyn Forkbeard and the Vikings returned and made a series of raids on Kent and Sussex.